+Stephanie Lawrence MBE

-Steph Lawrence MBE (Executive Director of Nursing and Allied Health Professionals AHP's)
+(Executive Director of Nursing and Allied Health Professionals AHPs)

-Steph was born and has spent most of her working life in Yorkshire.
+Stephanie was born and has spent most of her working life in Yorkshire.
 She trained as a nurse in Calderdale.
 As well as being a Registered Nurse for adults, she also holds qualifications in children's nursing, district nursing and a Master's degree in advanced practice and is a non-medical prescriber.

 She is currently leading on the National District Nurse Apprenticeship Standard and is the Chair of the Trailblazer group for this work.
 She has held a number of senior leadership posts within nursing across provider and commissioning organisations.
-Her current role is Executive Director of Nursing and AHP's for Leeds Community Healthcare NHS Trust and Leeds GP Confederation.
-She also works as the National Professional Advisor for Community Services at the CQC.
+Her current role is Executive Director of Nursing and AHPs for Leeds Community Healthcare NHS Trust and Leeds GP Confederation.
+She also works as the National Professional Advisor for Community Services at the Care Quality Commission (CQC).

 She is passionate about ensuring high quality care for patients and also for carers in their own homes and other community settings and still practices clinically on a regular basis.
-Steph was awarded an MBE for her services to district nursing in 2022.
+Stephanie was awarded an MBE for her services to district nursing in 2022.

+Samantha Prince

-Sam Prince (Executive Director of Operations)
+(Executive Director of Operations)

-After a short stint in the private sector, Sam started her NHS career in 1989 in Harrogate and worked in community, mental health and learning disability services.
+After a short stint in the private sector, Samantha started her NHS career in 1989 in Harrogate and worked in community, mental health and learning disability services.

 She moved to Leeds in 1994 and has worked in a variety of operational, planning and business development roles.
+Samantha was Managing

-Sam was Managing Director of NHS Leeds Community Healthcare from July 2009 to April 2011 when she led the organisation's transition to NHS Trust status.
-Sam is passionate about making local services more accountable to local people, with significant experience of involving service users, carers and the public in developing and delivering services.
-Sam is committed to the delivery of cost effective, preventative and responsive community services in Leeds.
+Director of NHS Leeds Community Healthcare from July 2009 to April 2011 when she led the organisation's transition to NHS Trust status.
+Samantha is passionate about making local services more accountable to local people, with significant experience of involving service users, carers and the public in developing and delivering services.
+Samantha is committed to the delivery of cost effective, preventative and responsive community services in Leeds.

-Dr Ruth Burnett (Executive Medical Director)
+Dr Ruth Burnett

+(Executive Medical Director)